Posts

 Image

-Extract: I started this residency making small paintings on paper that were related to my surroundings.
+Residency / symposium in Wels, Austria August 2023 Extract: I started this residency making small paintings on paper that were related to my surroundings.
 Drawings and sketches as paintings no bigger than A4.
 This is often how I begin a new piece of work before they are expanded into larger pieces made on the floor using oils and acrylics.
-I usually work from the floor as it feels free.
+I usually work from the floor as it is freeing.
 The paintings develop spontaneously driven by thoughts, feelings, and the mental and physical connections of my inner landscape to become part of the environment.
 My work then moved to the outside and I found something to capture.
 The trees that line the banks of the river Traun.
 In years past the fast-moving river was transportation and a conduit for pollutants from paper factories.
 Some still make paper but the river is now cleaner.
 The trees stayed to watch it all pass by. some trees became paper trees